Chris56974/Pethreon/frontend/README.md

 In ethers, you get wei by parsing and you get denominations greater than wei by formatting.

 I was worried about the performance of my circle animations and found out that the opacity property slows down rendering by a [fair amount](https://stackoverflow.com/questions/38523826).
 I only used opacity to get the color I wanted, so I'm going to switch it to rgba instead.

+I found out that window.alerts are very annoying for UX which is good to know.
+I'm going to use it for now so I don't have to make a third modal or a text-tooltip component

+It's funny that Pledge is a verb and a noun and I've used both meanings when referencing stuff -> Y I K E S

+I think the frontend is going to end up looking a lot better on mobile (because it was designed for mobile first), even though I'm not sure how smooth the metamask app experience is going to be.